TMiguelT/WebInfoTech/help.md

 # Pulling and pushing using git

 Whenever you need to get the latest version of everyone's code, you need to run the command `git pull origin master` and it should automatically merge your changes with the latest version.
-If there's a merge conflict (i.e. you and someone else have both changed the same line of a file, there will be a merge conflict.
-You can then manually edit the conflicting file to make it how you want.
+If there's a merge conflict (i.e. you and someone else have both changed the same line of a file), you'll have to edit the conflicting file to make it how you want.

 Whenever you pull the latest version, I recommend running `npm install` and `bower install` to make sure all the dependencies are correct.